astrolovesdata/Projects/covid_project/docs/Visualizations.md

 ### 2. Death Count by Continent

-Ranks continents based on the total number of COVID-19 deaths.
+Ranks continents based on total reported COVID-19 deaths using continent-level records from the dataset.

 This allows users to quickly identify which regions experienced the highest death totals.